Theoretical Investigation of Performance-Improved Ferroelectric Tunnel Junction Based on Trap-Assisted Tunneling

-To date, conventional FTJs have predominantly relied on direct tunneling (DT) and Fowler-Nordheim (FN) tunneling mechanisms, as shown in Fig.~1(a).\cite{ref8} However, these mechanisms face critical limitations in IMC applications.
-First, the $J_{\mathrm{ON}}$ falls far below the required $10^5$ A/cm$^2$, even with aggressive thickness scaling down to the ultra-thin range (1--3 nm), achieving $J_{\mathrm{ON}}$ above $10^2$ A/cm$^2$ remains elusive.\cite{ref9,ref10,ref11} Second, while incorporating dielectric materials such as SiO$_2$ or Al$_2$O$_3$ as an interfacial layer (IL) has been explored to enhance the $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$ ratio, exceeding a ratio of 100$\times$ remains a considerable challenge.\cite{ref12,ref13} Moreover, attempts to improve either $J_{\mathrm{ON}}$ or the $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$ ratio often result in inherent trade-offs, limiting the performance of conventional FTJs.\cite{ref2} Interestingly, Chu et al.\ experimentally reported that a 3 nm-thick HZO FTJ with an additional 1.5 nm-thick top IL (TIL) demonstrated simultaneous increases in both $J_{\mathrm{ON}}$ and $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$, as shown in Fig.~1(b).\cite{ref11} This unexpected enhancement in $J_{\mathrm{ON}}$ with a thicker TIL cannot be explained by DT and FN tunneling mechanisms alone and was attributed to traps introduced by the Al$_2$O$_3$ layer.
-However, conflicting reports in the literature often identify traps as sources of leakage currents.\cite{ref14,ref15} Therefore, understanding the mechanism enabling simultaneous enhancement of $J_{\mathrm{ON}}$ and $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$ is essential to overcoming the limitations of conventional FTJs and advancing their application in IMC.
+To date, conventional FTJs have predominantly relied on direct and Fowler-Nordheim tunneling mechanisms, as shown in Fig.~1(a).\cite{ref8} However, these mechanisms face critical limitations in IMC applications.
+First, the $J_{\mathrm{ON}}$ falls far below the required $10^5$ A/cm$^2$, even with aggressive thickness scaling down to the ultra-thin range (1--3 nm), achieving $J_{\mathrm{ON}}$ above $10^2$ A/cm$^2$ remains elusive.\cite{ref9,ref10,ref11} Second, while incorporating dielectric materials such as SiO$_2$ or Al$_2$O$_3$ as an interfacial layer (IL) has been explored to enhance the $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$ ratio, exceeding a ratio of 100$\times$ remains a considerable challenge.\cite{ref12,ref13} Moreover, attempts to improve either $J_{\mathrm{ON}}$ or the $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$ ratio often result in inherent trade-offs, limiting the performance of conventional FTJs.\cite{ref2} Interestingly, Chu et al.\ experimentally reported that a 3 nm-thick HZO FTJ with an additional 1.5 nm-thick top IL (TIL) demonstrated simultaneous increases in both $J_{\mathrm{ON}}$ and $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$, as shown in Fig.~1(b).\cite{ref11} This unexpected enhancement in $J_{\mathrm{ON}}$ with a thicker TIL cannot be explained by direct and Fowler-Nordheim tunneling mechanisms alone and was tentatively attributed to traps introduced by the Al$_2$O$_3$ layer.\cite{ref11} However, the microscopic mechanism behind this observation remains unclear and even counter-intuitive, since traps are often associated with leakage currents.\cite{ref14,ref15} Therefore, investigating whether and under what conditions traps can lead to the concurrent enhancement of $J_{\mathrm{ON}}$ and $J_{\mathrm{ON}}/J_{\mathrm{OFF}}$ is essential for overcoming the limitations of conventional FTJs and advancing their applications in IMC.